dbiservices/yak/docs/configuration/README.md

 ### inventory structure

-The YaK as it's own Ansible dynamic inventory structure, which respect the below structure
+The YaK Core as it's own Ansible dynamic inventory structure, which respect the below structure

 ```
 configuration/